syariatifaris/shopeetax/README.md

 #### B. Code Structure

-I uses the N-Layer design pattern with `observer` patter support.
+I uses the N-Layer design pattern with `observer` pattern support.
 To sustain Golang idiomaticity, I uses a lot of Go `closure` or anonymous function to replace the interface, or factory definition.
 This is the code structure of project module:

 ```
 app